 He died too young, and was forgotten, never written about or remembered and celebrated as he should have been.
 And here we are in 2020?
 Going backwards?
 I once heard someone from one of the 2 tone Bands talking on a radio interview about the ground breaking mixed race bands in the UK during the 1980s, the first of a new pioneering radical political breakthrough.
 As if there had been no mixed Race Bands before them.
 Not true.
 There were, but below the radar..in London, Birmingham …all over the place… hidden, and written out of main stream history..so how would they know?
 Rubbed out like Asquith Xavier.
 When I went to Memphis in the early 1970s, to record with what was most of Otis Redding’s band, after his death, I was struck how horrendous it had been for them, a mixed Race band in the South of the USA in 1960s..
 I heard some stories…some funny, others not so… amazing band ….Now they were truly pioneering.

 A very early interview... a very intense young man..
-But we were thrilled.I don't know how or why he said I was a teacher!
+But we, the band, were thrilled.I don't know how or why he said I was a teacher!
 Left school at 15 with no qualifications.
 Or maybe I fibbed to appear less of an idiot?
 Who knows?
 It was all a very long time ago.

 And now I am old and the world has gone mad.
 I am afraid.
 I am confused.